Dr. Alex Stone, DPT, CSCS

 Use the right attachment and adjust it for appropriate speed and pressure.

 • For speed, you will have to decide what works best for you.
 However, we recommend using the first speeds (they are slow and tender enough for the neck).
 Some devices start at 1200RPM while others start at 2000RPM.
-The speed you use will depends on how your muscles and skin respond to the vibrations and hits.
+The speed selection will depend on how your muscles and skin respond to the vibrations and hits.

 ekrin 365 pressure sensor

 Ekrin 365 has a pressure sensor (blue LED ring).
-Can be useful in applying pressure.
+It can be useful in applying pressure.

 How To Use a Massage Gun on Your Neck – Steps to Follow